-The County's total OPEB liability of \$1,477,576 was measured as of January 1, 2022, and was determined by an actuarial valuation as of January 1, 2022.
+The County's total OPEB liability of \$1,335,411 was determined by an actuarial valuation as of January 1, 2022, which was rolled forward to a measurement date of January 1, 2023.
 The OPEB liability is liquidated through the General Fund and other governmental funds that have personal services.

-The total OPEB liability in the fiscal year-end December 31, 2022, actuarial valuation was determined using the following actuarial assumptions and other inputs, applied to all periods included in the measurement, unless otherwise specified:
+The total OPEB liability in the fiscal year-end December 31, 2023, actuarial valuation was determined using the following actuarial assumptions and other inputs, applied to all periods included in the measurement, unless otherwise specified: